Fundação Getulio Vargas

-Fundação Getulio Vargas (Getulio Vargas Foundation, often abbreviated as FGV) is a Brazilian higher education institution and think tank founded on December 20, 1944, with the mission to "stimulate Brazil’s socioeconomic development".
-Its initial objective was to prepare qualified people to work in public and private administration in Brazil.
+Fundação Getulio Vargas (Getulio Vargas Foundation, often abbreviated as FGV) is a Brazilian higher education institution and think tank founded on December 20, 1944.

-FGV is considered by the Think Tanks and Civil Societies Program of the University of Pennsylvania as top think tank in Latin America and best managed worldwide, it ranks seventh best think tank in the world.
+FGV is considered by the Think Tanks and Civil Societies Program of the University of Pennsylvania as the top think tank in Latin America and best managed worldwide, it ranks seventh best think tank in the world.